 How should progress be defined in the world of technology?
 Is progress characterized by shorter lead times?
 Laboratory breakthroughs?
 More efficient teams?
-Cheaper processes or potentially a combination of all of the above?
-One thing is for sure: progress is catalysed by the automated digitisation of our world, where central to all is communication.
-New terminologies have sprung up to describe elements of this communication revolution, namely the Internet of Things (IOT), Cloud Computing and Big Data Analytics among other.
+Cheaper processes, or potentially a combination of all of the above?
+One thing is for sure: progress is catalyzed by the automated digitization of our world, where central to all is communication.
+New terminologies have sprung up to describe elements of this communication revolution, namely the Internet of Things (IOT), cloud computing and big data analytics among others.

-An example of this is where traditional computer engineering tools together with the Cloud have created innovative collaboration platforms.
-With the announcement of Onshape, computer-aided design (CAD) and SimScale, computer-aided engineering (CAE), as well as their default cross-platform integration, we see for the first time the transition from typically hardware/software dependent computational tools towards being fully available on the Cloud.
-This creates a more efficient and fluent teamwork environment.
-At the same time it removes the burden of supreme hardware, complex licensing protocols and updates, since all the operations are seamlessly managed via the Cloud.
+An example of this is where the combination of traditional computer engineering tools and cloud technology has created innovative collaboration platforms.
+With the announcement of Onshape for computer-aided design (CAD) and SimScale for computer-aided engineering (CAE), as well as their default cross-platform integration, we are witnessing the transition from typically hardware and software-dependent computational tools to being fully available on the Cloud.
+This creates a more efficient and fluid teamwork environment.
+At the same time, it removes the burden of expensive hardware and complex licensing protocols, and updates since all the operations are seamlessly managed via the Cloud.

-Whilst progressive steps are taken in our working methods and technologies, experts have voiced fears of an eminent technical skills gap.
-In the UK alone this might compromise its £27bn annual stake in engineering at the turn of this decade.
-Given the interdependence of modern globalised societies this problem is not exclusive to a single country, as indicated by the latest Hays’s global skill index.
+While progressive steps are taken in our working methods and technologies, experts have voiced fears of an imminent technical skills gap.
+In the UK alone, this might compromise the country’s £27bn annual stake in engineering by the turn of this decade.
+Given the interdependence of modern globalized societies, this problem is not exclusive to a single country, as indicated by the latest Hays’s global skill index.

-At 4Delta Education we truly believe that central to all is education.
-In our efforts to address the worries of technical education we have created a Cloud-based training platform dedicated to bring high-tech knowledge to all, individuals and groups (professional or academic) alike.
+At 4Delta Education, we truly believe that education is central to all.
+In our efforts to address the worries of technical education, we have created a cloud-based training platform dedicated to bringing high-tech knowledge to all—individuals and groups (professional or academic) alike.

-With our partners Onshape, Inc. and SimScale GmbH we have created content addressing the needs of newcomers to the world of 3D design and engineering analysis.
-Our unique e-course in Advanced CAD and Elementary Finite Element Analysis aims to deliver the tools needed to develop independent designers with a solid foundation in engineering.
-Upon completion of the course our trainees will be able to master complex design ideas using Onshape and three-dimensional finite element analysis through the use of SimScale.
-We treat education as a growth process and this is reflected in our post-training programme where we continue to offer trainees support through our private forum, established to address on-going concerns as well as give them an in-depth update about new trends in the industry.
+With our partners, Onshape, Inc. and SimScale GmbH, we have created content addressing the needs of newcomers to the world of 3D design and engineering analysis.
+Our unique e-course in advanced CAD and elementary finite element analysis aims to deliver the tools needed to develop independent designers with a solid foundation in engineering.
+Upon completion of the course, our trainees will be able to master complex design ideas using Onshape and three-dimensional finite element analysis through the use of SimScale.
+We treat education as a growth process, and this is reflected in our post-training programme where we continue to offer trainees support through our private forum, which was established to address on-going concerns and provide in-depth updates about new trends in the industry.

-This e-course follows our first instalment of technical knowledge, which addresses fundamental 3D design skills and the 3D printing.
+This e-course follows our first installment of technical knowledge, which addresses fundamental 3D design skills and the 3D printing.

-4Delta Group is a London based company established by a team of experienced scientists and engineers devoted to advancing materials technology.
+4Delta Group is a London-based company that was established by a team of experienced scientists and engineers devoted to advancing materials technology.
 As part of our vision for a sustainable, secure and fairer world, we have created 4Delta Education, where you will find a series of carefully formulated training courses designed to bring technology, science and the arts closer to you.
-For more information, visit us at: https://4delta.co.uk and https://education.4delta.co.uk
+For more information, visit us at https://4delta.co.uk and https://education.4delta.co.uk